Scrapbook About News Send Email

 Send: you can “Email this page”.
 Recommend the diary by forwarding the URL to a friend.

+Email: comments, suggestions, and memories are appreciated.
 I'll be adding or modifying this page and others as needed.
-Please bear with my various grammatical errors, rambling text or broken links.
-They'll be corrected as I become aware of them.
+Please forgive my various grammatical errors, rambling text and any broken links that you may come across.
+They are corrected as I become aware of them.
+I appreciate being made aware.